Master of Music

 The Jazz Studies emphasis focuses on individual and ensemble performance abilities, composing and arranging skills, and the critical thinking and entrepreneurial skills you need to succeed professionally.
 Interested candidates must successfully pass an audition and be admitted to the UNO Graduate School.

-The concentration focuses on development of technique, musicianship and repertoire for either voice or instrument, and includes applied instruction, participation in ensembles, and the study of advanced music theory and music history.
+The concentration focuses on development of technique, musicianship and repertoire for instrument, and includes applied instruction, participation in ensembles, and the study of advanced music theory and music history.